 People often get exactly what they pay for.
 This is as true in law as it is in life.
-Here is one story that should make employees pause when they are offered a “free” consultation with a lawyer.
+If you believe that you have been wrongfully dismissed, there may be a reason to pause before proceeding with a “free” consultation with a lawyer.

 Most provincial law societies, which are regulatory bodies that oversee lawyers’ conduct, caution lawyers against providing summary opinions without having properly assessed the facts.
 This is because unsuspecting clients may rely on the advice they were given, however flawed, and take steps that mistakenly prejudice their own case without the lawyer’s involvement.

 What should employees do?
 Avoid free consultations or legal advice provided over the Internet, however tempting that may be.
 Don’t work with lawyers who simply dabble in employment law.
 Ensure you understand how you will be billed for the lawyer’s time.

 Whitten & Lublin’s legal team can provide insight and advice into your specific circumstances.
 If you are looking for employment lawyers and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (416) 640-2667 today.